Bee Kind to bumblebees

 Professor Michael Usher OBE, FRSE, Chair of the Bumblebee Conservation Trust, launching the Bees for Everyone project

 And in case you were wondering why you should bother about bumblebee numbers – bear in mind that 84% of our crops are pollinated by insects, including bumblebees.
-(A point I made in a slightly more entertaining way in my poem.
-Watch out for the video …)
+(A point I tried to make in a slightly more entertaining way in my poem, as you’ll see in the video above.)

 Many thanks to everyone from the Bumblebee Conservation Trust for inviting me to be part of their launch events, especially to CEO Dr Ben Darvill for commissioning a poem from me and seeing its potential, to Gill Perkins who organised the London launch, and to Linda Evans who organised the Edinburgh launch.
 Thank you too to all the schoolchildren who joined in my poem with such gusto – and to the staff who chaperoned them.